zestia/ember-select-box/README.md

 Attributes

-* `value` this value is used to determine which option is selected
+* `value` used to determine which option is selected
 * `multiple` if true, `value` should be an array
 * `disabled` if true adds an `is-disabled` class
 * `is-open` controlsl the open/closed state